Dental Implants – Granby, CT

 Missing All Teeth

 Even those who have no natural teeth left can benefit from dental implants.
 In fact, with four to six strategically positioned dental implants, a full denture can restore significantly more biting power than dentures alone and enable you to have a high quality of life again.
+Many of our patients with implant dentures claim that their new teeth look and feel exactly the same as their natural ones!

 Understanding the Cost of Dental Implants